 What is the best offshore jurisdiction?
 Before yesterday we talked about why corporate structures using offshore companies are powerful tools to legally minimize your obligations to governments, protect your assets, enhance your privacy and grow

-Top countries to make the most of your retirement (and have a high pace of life) Retirement visa programs, cost of living and taxes Currently, retiring overseas is a growing trend among Westerners.
+Top countries to make the most of your retirement (and have a high quality of life) Retirement visa programs, cost of living and taxes Retiring overseas is a growing trend among Westerners.
 There are several

 Labuan Offshore Financial Centre: Southeast Asia's Best-Kept Secret Labuan's Financial Centre, Pulau Labuan, Malaysia Labuan, situated off the coast of the Malaysian state of Sabah on the island of Borneo, is a well-kept offshore secret.